emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 - **One-Keystroke Search:**
   A single keystroke (e.g., `F12`) runs an interactive search using the symbol under your cursor.

+- **Customisable Patterns, File Exclusion, and Case Sensitivity:**
+  Easily refine your search with regex prefixes and suffixes, exclude specific file types (like `.log` files or backups), and toggle between case-sensitive and case-insensitive searches.

 ### Automatic Folder Selection